TinyAIoT/BicycleCounting/README.md

 **Sketches**
 - Arduino IDE

-A snapshot of the images used for model training can be found [here](https://uni-muenster.sciebo.de/s/7F6Wqp4oMBHok7K).
+A snapshot of the images used for model training can be found in ``./model-training/datasets``.

 # Mono Repository Structure